jomhoff/Bad-Sequencing-Genome-Assembly/AssemblyNotes.md

  - hifiasm documentation explaining input parameters: https://hifiasm.readthedocs.io/en/latest/pa-assembly.html
  - hifiasm documentation explaining output files: https://hifiasm.readthedocs.io/en/latest/interpreting-output.html

 Originally, this source script for hifiasm utilized the aggressive duplicate purging options in Hifiasm (option -l 2).
 By default, hifiasm purges haplotig duplications.
 Normally, this would be a good approach to take.
 For some cases, such as with inbred or homozygous genomes, it is useful to specify 0 haplotig duplications.
-Since this genome is already struggling for size and completeness, I decided to assemble it twice, once with fairly agressive purging (-l 2) and one with no purging (-l 0) to see if I can salvage more data.
+Since this genome is already struggling for size and completeness, I decided to assemble it twice, once with fairly aggressive purging (-l 2) and one with no purging (-l 0) to see if I can salvage more data.

 With purging:
 ```